prowler-cloud/prowler/docs/developer-guide/unit-testing.md

     # policy we want to set to False the RequireUppercaseCharacters
     iam_client.update_account_password_policy(RequireUppercaseCharacters=False)

-    # We set a mocked aws_provider info for AWS not to share the same info
+    # The aws_provider is mocked using set_mocked_aws_provider to use it as the return of the get_global_provider method.
-    # between tests
+    # this mocked provider is defined in fixtures
     aws_provider = set_mocked_aws_provider([AWS_REGION_US_EAST_1])

     # The Prowler service import MUST be made within the decorated